 Pompeo shared his thoughts in an interview with CNBC on Tuesday, saying:

 “The same set of requirements that apply to things flowing through SWIFT or flowing through our financial institutions ought to apply to those transactions as well.”

-Data protection and privacy authorities in the U.S., U.K., EU, Australia, and Canada have issued a joint statement sharing concerns about Facebook’s cryptocurrency project, Libra.
-The regulators said Tuesday that Facebook has “failed to specifically address” privacy concerns in the past, and the crypto project further amplifies the concerns as the Libra Network “may instantly become the custodian of millions of people’s personal information,” once it goes live.
+Data protection and privacy authorities in the U.S., U.K., EU, Australia, and Canada have issued a joint statement sharing concerns about Libra.
+The regulators said that Facebook has “failed to specifically address” privacy concerns in the past and that the project amplifies the concerns as the Libra Network “may instantly become the custodian of millions of people’s personal information,” once it goes live.